 - 1. Advertisements and recruitment contacts should be made for all anticipated vacancies new and/or replacements as early as possible each new academic year.
-A job posting which includes a detailed job description should be prepared and submitted to the school dean for review of responsibilities, salary range, if stated, and rank.
+A position description should be prepared and submitted to the school dean for review of responsibilities, salary range, if stated, and rank.
 Notices of vacancies must be submitted to the Affirmative Action Office. - 2.
 Recruitment for actually assigned positions should begin as early as possible following the authorization of the new position by the provost and approval for advertising by the Affirmative Action Office. - 3.
-When the department committee and the department chair have decided on their top candidate or candidates (up to three) a complete vita, including unofficial transcripts, reference check results and letters of recommendation or reports of telephone recommendations for each candidate should be forwarded to the appropriate dean, to the provost and to the affirmative action officer.
+When the department committee and the department chair have decided on their top candidate or candidates (up to three) a complete vita, including transcripts and letters of recommendation or reports of telephone recommendations for each candidate should be forwarded to the appropriate dean, to the provost and to the affirmative action officer.
 After these approvals, the chair should request from the dean and the affirmative action officer permission to invite the candidate to the campus.
 Whenever possible, the chair or other designated members of the department should actively interview candidates at national and regional professional meetings to screen the field before inviting serious candidates for on-campus interviews.
-On-campus interviews should be arranged, whenever possible, for the top candidate or candidates. - 4.
-All tenure-track candidates brought to the campus should be interviewed by the dean and provost in addition to other appropriate administrators. - 5.
+Oncampus interviews should be arranged, whenever possible, for the top candidate or candidates. - 4.
+Candidates brought to the campus for positions at the professor or associate professor level should be interviewed by the provost in addition to other appropriate administrators.
+Candidates for assistant professor and instructor should be interviewed by the provost or his/her designee and the dean of the school in which the candidate may be appointed. - 5.
 Transportation charges and room and board may be reimbursed in accordance with campus policy.
 All such charges must be verified with appropriate receipts.
 Candidates staying overnight during their visit should be housed in university facilities when possible, and will be fed at university expense.
-To expedite the reimbursement of the candidate's travel expenses, responsible persons should obtain the candidate's signature, home address, and social security number on the State of New York Standard Travel Voucher,

-- which is form AC 132-REV, 4-75 while the candidate is on campus.
-(See Guest Room Use Policy 380.08 (/offices/publications/handbook/part-three/index.dot).) - 6.
+To expedite the reimbursement of the candidate's travel expenses, responsible persons should obtain the candidate's signature, home address, and social security number on the State of New York Standard Travel Voucher, which is form AC 132-REV, 4-75 while the candidate is on campus.
+(See Guest Room Use Policy 380.08 (http://www2.cortland.edu/offices/publications/handbook/part-three/index.dot).) - 6.
 Travel expenses incurred by the department chair or his/her designated representative for recruitment at regional or national or professional meetings may be paid by the provost or by the school dean subject to state travel regulations.
 Approval must be obtained from the provost or school dean in advance of such travel. - 7.
-Rank and salary for each position must be cleared with the appropriate dean, provost and human resources/affirmative action officer.
+Rank and salary for each position must be cleared with the appropriate dean and the provost.
 Except in extraordinary cases, initial appointment to SUNY Cortland will not be made with continuing appointment. - 8.
 The chair should discuss each appointment with the appropriate dean in advance of any oral or written statement to the candidate.
 Under no circumstances should the chair make an oral or written commitment to the candidate without the prior approval of the dean and the provost.
 It is the primary responsibility of the department chair to define for the candidate terms for employment. - 9.
-Once the selected candidate accepts the verbal offer of inquiry and the terms indicated, the department chair shall complete the hiring proposal in the Applicant Tracking System. - 10.
-All recruitment efforts must conform to the campus Affirmative Action policies.
+The appointment form should indicate the line which is intended to be used for the appointment existing line numbers are provided on the Departmental Service Roster; new line numbers will be provided by the provost or the Business Office.
+The appointment form and accompanying documents should list the following: - Recommended salary - Recommended type and term of appointment